 Ease of Use

 The easier the product is to use, the more quickly you can deploy it in a sudden rainstorm.
-If there is a sudden storm, it's best if you don't have to fiddle with too many straps, sleeves, or zippers (although, every product we tested has at least a Velcro or snap-button strap to secure the canopy to the stem).
-In order to better suss out the differences between each contender, we fully opened, collapsed, closed, strapped, and sheathed (as applicable) each umbrella ten times in a row with the stopwatch running.
-This repeated process made identifying pleasant surprises and annoying differences much easier.
-The traditional models were deployed and closed much faster than the compact models in our review, largely due to their lack of a sheath.
-Compact contenders with Velcro or zippers on their sheaths took more time.
+If there is a sudden storm, it's best if you don't have to fiddle with too many straps, sleeves, or zippers (although, every product we tested has at least one velcro strap to secure the canopy to the stem when closed).

 We also considered the comfort of each product's handle.
 Is it soft and right for your hand size, or is it too small, rigid or just not ergonomic?
-Our testers found that the handles of the Blunt XS Metro and EuroSchirm were too small to be used comfortably, while the REI Travel has a soft ergonomic grip that makes using it a breeze.
-Remember, you don't want to be squeezing a hard tiny plastic knob in high winds when you're fighting every gust - this can become very uncomfortable very quickly.
-The curved, cane-like handles on the traditional models in this review also felt comfortable and secure in our hands, even in strong winds.
+You don't want to be squeezing a hard tiny plastic knob in high winds when you're fighting every gust - this can become very uncomfortable, very quickly.
+The curved, cane-like handles on the traditional models in this review felt comfortable and secure in our hands, even in strong winds.
 We also liked the unique circular handle of the Glamore Creative, which allowed hands-free operation, but not arm-free.
 And the softer grips on the Swing Trek and the Helinox felt both comfortably cushioned, with excellent friction, even when wet, to be secure in our hands.

 If you need an umbrella to block the rain as you exit your car, we found the auto-opening models to be significantly more convenient, especially the exceptional and unique reverse canopy design.

 With so many choices available, it can be more complex than you'd expect to select the right umbrella for your particular needs.
 We hope that you've found our ratings and tests helpful to narrow down to the right product for you.
 If you're still feeling uncertain, you may want to take a look at our companion Buying Advice article.